KlausJackson/Chat-Room/README.md

 - `/banned` : to show list of users who are banned.
 - `/pass` : to change your ADMIN password.
 - `/quit` or `/q` : to shut down the server.
+- `/help` : to show detail description of all the commands available.

 One command that normal users can use but ADMIN can't:
 - `/alias` : to change your alias.